-Whether you’re already a Microsoft Office 365 customer or expect to be one soon, optimizing licensing and cost is challenging.
-To minimize tcO and maximize usage rights, companies need to take preparatory steps in the months leading up to every purchase or renewal.
+Whether you’re already a Microsoft 365 customer or expect to be one soon, optimizing licensing and cost is challenging.
+To minimize TCO and maximize usage rights, companies need to take preparatory steps in the months leading up to every purchase or renewal.

 DURING YOUR INITIAL MIGRATION PURCHASE